1v17/CS7180_final_project/dev_log/ebbinghaus-memory-implementation.md

 - **User Context Management**: All operations properly scoped to user sessions
 - **Graceful Degradation**: System continues operating when operations unavailable
 - **Type Safety**: Comprehensive type checking for all API interactions

+## Critical Architectural Decision (Phase 6): Memory Scheduler Removal

+**Decision Date**: August 4, 2025
+**Impact**: System architecture simplified for improved reliability

+### Background and Rationale
+During Phase 6 comprehensive testing, a fundamental limitation was discovered with the automatic memory maintenance scheduler.
+The Mem0 API does not provide native support for updating memory retention rates or strength values in place, which prevented the scheduler from effectively maintaining the Ebbinghaus decay simulation as intended.

+### Attempted Solutions
+1. **Direct Update Approach**: Failed due to API limitations preventing direct memory strength updates
+2. **Delete-and-Recreate Workaround**: Proved unreliable and potentially destructive to user data

+### Final Decision
+**The MemoryMaintenanceScheduler component was removed** from the production system to prioritize:

 ## Implementation Plan (Step-by-Step)